getodk/docs/shared-src/docs-tech-guide.rst

 .. tip::

-  Branch names should be short, lowercase, and use hyphens for separators.
+  Branch names should be short, lowercase, and use hyphens as separators.

   Good branch names: